-I remember my first tuna poke bowl.
-It was at the Grand Wailea, Maui - and it was unforgettable.
-Until just a few weeks ago, one ingredient I had never worked with was raw fish.
-One day, there was a beautiful piece of tuna in the refrigerator, staring me down, as if to say...please try something other than grilling.
-Inspired by the memories of that poke bowl in Maui, I decided this was going to be the moment to test my skills.
-So, I gathered a few ingredients in the fridge and took the plunge.
+This Nebraska girl had never had tuna poke, until 2002, in Maui, Hawaii.
+Until now, I had never worked with raw fish.
+One day, a beautiful piece of tuna thawing in the refrigerator was staring me down as if to say...please try something other than grilling.
+Inspired by the memories of that poke bowl in Maui, I decided this was the moment to test my skills.
+I gathered a few ingredients in the fridge and took the plunge.
 The result was fabulous!
 I had a little extra tuna mixture and later that night, I experimented with an appetizer version.
-If you enjoy this poke bowl, you'll love the appetizer.
-I'll be posting the recipe next month, so be sure to check back!
+If you enjoy this poke bowl, you'll love the appetizer version.

 Ahi Tuna Poke Bowl